hanhy06/embellish_chat/docs/README.md

 * **`/embellish_chat test regex <regex> <test>`** - Compiles the `<regex>` pattern and matches it against the `<test>` string.
 * **`/embellish_chat test stress <count> <test>`** - Sends a fake message containing `<test>` exactly `<count>` times with the permissions of the user who executed the command, and processes it the same way as a real message.

-* **`/ec help mention`** - Displays the currently available mentions, how to use them, the mention targets, and the applicable style types.
+* **`/ec help mentionSegment`** - Displays the currently available mentionSegments, how to use them, the mentionSegment targets, and the applicable style types.
 * **`/ec help style`** - Displays the currently available styles, how to use them, the applicable style types, and the required input options.
 * **`/ec notification`** - Allows you to decide whether to receive a notification when you are mentioned.